2008 United States House of Representatives elections in Indiana: District 9

 This district is located in southeast Indiana.
 This swing district has been recently fought out by Democrat Baron Hill and Republican Mike Sodrel.
 Hill beat Sodrel in 2002, Sodrel beat Hill in 2004, and Hill beat Sodrel in 2006 to become the 9th's representative.
 Hill spent the most on his campaign of those in Indiana, spending $2.2 million.
 The largest city located within the district is Bloomington followed by Columbus, New Albany, Jeffersonville, and Clarksville which all have Democratic Mayors or Council Presidents.
-CQ Politics forecast the race as Democrat Favored.